vinibiavatti1/vinibiavatti1/README.md

-## Vinícius Reif Biavatti
+## Carrer
-Tech Lead/Full Stack Developer
+- Full Stack Developer
+- Tech Lead

 ### Who am I?
-- Vinícius Reif Biavatti
-- Lives in Lisbon, Portugal
+- Lives in Portugal
 - Speaks English and Portuguese
 - Brazilian

 ### What do I like?